Nine ways to reward your remote team membersby

 Remote team members are part of the workforce too

-Today's workforce is very different from the workforce of 10 or even five years ago – and this year's events have accelerated that change even further.
+Today's workforce is very different from the workforce of five years ago – and this year's events have accelerated that change even further.
 In a recent survey by Whereby, 82% of businesses said they are considering changing their future working practices to allow more staff to work remotely, due to the success of remote working during the lockdown.
 Plus many companies are hiring people located outside the country – sometimes as contractors, but also as full-time team members.

 Although teamwork online can be challenging at times, the benefits of having a remote team cannot be denied.
 It's time we changed the way we think about staff benefits to incorporate remote workers.